compsigh/cascade/ROADMAP.md

 - [ ] Solution is all one related riddle (find a way to make refactoring not a pain in the ass) and should work on previous inputs
 - [ ] Private riddle repo just to store the riddles and a protected API server that returns a Markdown string; open-source platform

+### Areas of confusion & improvement

+- Some people tried to check their emails for a notification
+- Some people weren't sure why you had to reload the page to see an invite

 ## v2

 - [x] Remove Stripe